 - You follow and wear the latest trends in fashion

-- You have the all the latest gadgets
+- You have all the latest gadgets that are full of selfies.

-- Your mirror is always at hand.
-Store windows or any other reflective surface serve just as well
+(Store windows or any other reflective surface serve just as well.)

-- You constantly adjusting your clothes, hair or makeup
+- You constantly adjust your clothes, hair or makeup

 - You know all the must be seen at venues